brownstardust/chocolate/README.md

 # chocolate
  You know the things a lady likes to receive in Valentine's Day?
 That's right.
-It's flowers, love (well, LÖVE in this case for us LOVE2D developers) and sizeable boxes of __**chocolates.**__ They're sweet, and usually cheap (depends on what chocolate you bought for your girl.)
+It's flowers, love (well, LÖVE in this case for us LOVE2D developers) and sizeable boxes of __**chocolates.**__ They're sweet, and usually cheap (depends on what chocolate you bought for your girl. ~~I am not responsible for your bankruptcy should you have chosen to buy expensive chocolate.~~)

  This is the philosophy of the Chocolate library: to equip fellow LÖVE developers with easier tools to use for more compact code.
-All you need is about one to three lines to replace small chunks of code.

  *This is how it works.*

- **DISCLAIMER:**
+ **DISCLAIMER:**\
  The semi-colons are not needed in Lua.
 They are just there for my sanity since I have a C/C++ background.

  First off, obviously, you want to load Chocolate like you load any other module for LOVE2D: